-The Great Wall at Jinshanling not only offers some of the best scenery among both restored and unrestored sections of the Great Wall; thanks to the longer drive from Beijing it also sees far fewer tourists.
-If your itinerary allows for one full day seeing the Great Wall then we highly recommend Jinshanling.
+The Great Wall at Jinshanling not only offers some of the best scenery among both restored and unrestored sections of the Great Wall; thanks to the longer drive from Beijing, it also sees far fewer tourists than closer sections like Badaling.
+If your itinerary allows for one full day seeing the Great Wall, then we highly recommend Jinshanling.

-located in a mountainous area in Luanping County, Hebei Province, Jinshanling Great Wall is 125 km northeast of Beijing.
+Located in a mountainous area of Luanping County, Hebei Province, Jinshanling Great Wall is 125 km northeast of Beijing.
 It takes around 2.5 hours to drive there from downtown Beijing in normal traffic.

 There are tourist buses and coaches departing from close to Wangjing West Subway Station that take you either directly to the entrance of Jinshanling Great Wall or the Jinshanling Service Area, from where you can take a free shuttle bus or hire a car to the entrance of the scenic area.
 If you have enough time in China and have the flexibility to accommodate potential delays, then the public bus is a cheap, convenient option.
 Otherwise, we suggest you hire a taxi or take a private tour to Jinshanling Great Wall.

-Jinshanling Great Wall was first constructed during the Ming Dynasty (1368-1644) in 1368 and then renovated under the supervision of the great general Qi Jiguang in 1567.
+Jinshanling Great Wall was first constructed during the Ming Dynasty in 1368 and then renovated under the supervision of the great general Qi Jiguang in 1567.
 This section of the Great Wall is around 10.5 km long, including five passes, 67 towers, and three beacon towers.
-Some of the wall has been restored but the majority of it is unrestored, offering you the opportunity to appreciate both the original appearance and the wild side of the Great Wall.
+Much of the wall has been restored but some of it remains unrestored, offering you the opportunity to appreciate both the original appearance and the wild side of the Great Wall.

 The Jinshanling scenic area has two gates: the Front Gate (West Gate) and the East Gate.
 Since it is closer to famous watchtowers such as the General Tower, Small Jinshan Tower, and Big Jinshan Tower, the Front Gate is the most popular entrance to Jinshanling Great Wall.
 Note that visitors are not able to enter through the East Gate during low season from November 16 to March 15 but visitors can still exit from the East Gate before 15:00.